 - 1. Touchdown: 6 points - 2.
-PAT (point after touchdown) 1 point (5-yard line) or 2 points (10-yard line) - a.
-Note: 1-point PAT is pass only; 2-point PAT can be run or pass. - 3.
-A team that scores a touchdown must declare whether it wishes to attempt a 1-point conversion (from the 5-yard line) or a 2-point conversion (from the 10-yard line).
+PAT (point after touchdown) 1 point (5-yard line) or 2 points (10-yard line)

+a.
+Note: 1 point PAT is pass only; 2 point PAT can be run or pass.

+- 3. A team that scores a touchdown must declare whether it wishes to attempt a 1-point conversion (from the 5-yard line) or a 2-point conversion (from the 10-yard line).
 Any change, once a decision is made to try for the extra point, requires a charged timeout.
 A decision cannot be changed after a penalty. - 4.
-After one team is winning by 28 points, the winning team MUST remove 1 player from play and the losing team MAY add 1 player to play until the point differential is below 28 points.
+When a team achieves a 28 point lead the losing team may add one player and the winning team MUST subtract one player on both offensive and defensive possessions (teams play 6v4).
 After one team is winning by 35 points or more, the game is over.
 TEAMS may elect to continue but no additional points scored will be added. - 5.
-Forfeits are scored 35-0 for the winning team. - 6.
-The coaches, officials and scorekeeper must verify the score sheet.
-If a coach does not verify the score sheet before leaving the field, the scorekeeper will note on that score sheet and the score will be FINAL.

-VII.
-Coaches
+Forfeits are scored 35-0 for the winning team.

-- 1. Coaches are expected to adhere to NFL FLAG philosophies, coaching guidelines, and code of conduct. - Coaches are permitted to coach on the sideline ONLY (see page 17 for grade based coaching guidelines).
-Coaches are not permitted to coach behind the end zone. - a.
-All team photographers, managers, position coaches, team moms, fans, etc. are required and must remain in the designated league viewing area. - b.
-Coaches, this is your responsibility to keep your fans and any other team associated members in the designated areas. - 3.
-Coaches are required to offer a minimum of 50% play time to ALL players present during a game.
-Officials, coaches, and parents are asked to monitor and report any infringements.
-Failure to comply could result in a forfeiture of game and other disciplinary measures. - 4.
-Coaches are required to wear the coach's lanyard during practices and games.
-Lanyards are to be picked up and turned in each week at the league table.
+- 1. Coaches are expected to adhere to NFL FLAG philosophies, coaching guidelines and code of conduct.
+All coaches on the playing field must wear EFFL Credentials.
+Only properly credentialed individuals are allowed within the fences during practices and games. - 2.
+Coaches are permitted to coach on the sideline (see page 17 for grade based and 8, 7, 6U coaching guidelines).
+A maximum of three (3) coaches are allowed per team on the sidelines. - a.
+All team photographers, managers, position coaches, team moms, fans, etc. are required and must remain a minimum of 10 yards off the field in the designated league viewing area.

-IX.
-Live Ball/Dead Ball
+b.
+Coaches, this is your responsibility to keep your fans and any other team associated members in the designated areas.